ashley0143/poke/README.md

 ## Welcome!

-Welcome to Poke (formerly PokeTube), the privacy-friendly YouTube front-end built with the InnerTube API!
+Welcome to Poke (formerly PokeTube), the privacy-friendly YouTube front-end built with the invidious API!
 Imagine paying for YouTube Premium just to download videos - couldn't be us (literally).

 ## Features